kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

     ...
 ```

 After you done that, everything should work right.
 Reload the browser.
-You now have a react render but also looking "Hello World".
+You now have a react rendered but awesome looking "Hello World".

 Your complete code should look like this: